-Unlike some cities, Snellville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Snellville are a mix of both white- and blue-collar jobs.
+Snellville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Snellville is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Snellville who work in office and administrative support (17.82%), sales jobs (11.96%), and management occupations (10.94%).
+There are especially a lot of people living in Snellville who work in office and administrative support (16.19%), sales jobs (10.61%), and management occupations (10.58%).

 Also of interest is that Snellville has more people living here who work in computers and math than 95% of the places in the US.

-The population of Snellville is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.25% of adults in Snellville have a bachelor's degree or even advanced degree.
+The education level of Snellville citizens is very high relative to the national average among all cities (21.84%): 34.64% of adults in Snellville have a bachelor's degree or even advanced degree.

 Snellville is an extremely ethnically-diverse city.
 The people who call Snellville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Snellville residents report their race to be Black or African-American, followed by White.
+The greatest number of Snellville residents report their race to be White, followed by Black or African-American.
 Snellville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.36% of the city’s residents.
-Important ancestries of people in Snellville include Irish, English, German, African, and Scots-Irish.
+People of Hispanic or Latino origin account for 12.02% of the city’s residents.
+Important ancestries of people in Snellville include English, German, Irish, Jamaican, and Haitian.

 The most common language spoken in Snellville is English.
 Other important languages spoken here include Spanish and African languages.